php-sage/sage/README.md

 ### 💬 How is it different or better than [symfony/var-dumper](https://symfony.com/doc/current/components/var_dumper.html)?

 * Visible **Variable name**
 * Keyboard shortcuts.
-Type <kbd>d</kbd> and the rest is just self-explanatory.
+Type <kbd>d</kbd> and the rest is just self-explanatory (use arrows, space, tab, enter, you'll get it!).
 * **Debug backtraces** with full insight of arguments, callee objects and more.
   ![Trace view](.github/img/trace.png)
 * Custom display for a lot of recognized types:
   ![](.github/img/alternative-view.png)
-* Has text-only, plain and rich views, is trivial to configure, has several visual themes - actually created by a pro designer.
+* Has text-only, plain and rich views, has several visual themes - actually created by a pro designer.
-* A huge amount of small usability enhancements - like the (clickable) call **trace** in the footer of each output.
+* A huge amount of small usability enhancements - like the (clickable) **call trace** in the footer of each output.
-* Supports convenience modifiers, for example `@sage($var);` will return instead of outputting, `-sage($var);` will `ob_clean` all output to be the only thing on page.
+* Supports convenience modifiers, for example `@sage($var);` will return instead of outputting, `-sage($var);` will `ob_clean` all output to be the only thing on page (see advanced section above for more).
-* Supports PHP 5.1+!
-That's the lowest physically possible version to extend compatibility to.
-Next time you headbang on something incredibly legacy, remember Sage!
+* Compatibility!
+Fully works on **PHP 5.1 - 8.1+**!
-* Is way less complex - to read and contribute to.
+* Code is way less complex - to read and contribute to.

-#### 🔀 How is it worse?

-* Does not come pre-bundled with your cool framework (but it is zero-setup!)
-* Although Sage predates var-dumper, and I'm pretty sure it ["inspired"](https://github.com/php-sage/sage/commit/fa6c8074ea1870bb5c6a080e94f7130e9a0f2fda#diff-2cdf3c423d47e373c75638c910674ec68c5aa434e11d4074037c91a543d9cb58R549) the widespread use of the wonderful shorthand `dd`, I stepped down to let var-dumper use this name.
-To dump & die with Sage you can `ddd()` or `saged()`
-* There's no such feature as a dump server, at least until someone convinces me it's actually useful.
-* It's not made by Symfony foundation nor does it have industry-grade backing & support.
-It's made buy just this one guy (and [contributors](https://github.com/php-sage/sage/graphs/contributors)) since [pre-2012](https://github.com/php-sage/sage/commit/3c49968cb912fb627c6650c4bfd4673bb1b44277).
+* Sage came first - developed since [pre-2012](https://github.com/php-sage/sage/commit/3c49968cb912fb627c6650c4bfd4673bb1b44277).
+It inspired the now ubiquitous [dd](https://github.com/php-sage/sage/commit/fa6c8074ea1870bb5c6a080e94f7130e9a0f2fda#diff-2cdf3c423d47e373c75638c910674ec68c5aa434e11d4074037c91a543d9cb58R549) shorthand, pioneered a lot of the concepts in the tool niche.

 ### 💬 What are the other dumpers out there